SP-SDU/ProfHeat/README.md

 ## About The Project 🌐

-OptiHeat simplifies the integration of heat demand and electricity prices, making complex calculations and decision-making processes more straightforward.
-Designed for efficiency and ease of use, OptiHeat is the go-to application for optimizing your assets.
+ProfHeat simplifies the integration of heat demand and electricity prices, making complex calculations and decision-making processes more straightforward.
+Designed for efficiency and ease of use, ProfHeat is the go-to application for optimizing your assets.

 ## Key Features 💡